Fukuoka Foreign Language College | All Important Aspects You Need to Know

 12. Multilingual speaking staffThe school can provide assistance in English as well as other languages.

-Broadly speaking, this school divides its three courses into 3 departments, namely the Department of Japanese (for Japanese), the Department of International Culture/Business (for International living in Japan), and also the Department of English (Overseas Students).
+This school has three departments: the Department of Japanese, the Department of International Culture/Business (for international students living in Japan), and the Department of English (for overseas students).

 1. Department of Japanese

 In this department, there are 3 types of departments as well.
-There are the Japanese language Department, Department of International Culture, and Department of International Business.
+There are the Japanese Language Department, the Department of International Culture, and the Department of International Business.
 Then, the course offers programs for Overseas students.

 Furthermore, this course includes standard lessons, JLPT preparation, and cultural activities throughout the year.
 The enrollment for the 1.5- the year course is in October and the 2-year course begins in April.
 There is also a 1-year course that starts from April & October.